alandefreitas/mdsplit/README.md

 Just run

 ```
-mdsplit
+mdsplit -r username/repository
 ```

-from your project root directory. `mdsplit` will split your `README.md` file into smaller files.
-The results will go to the documentation directory.
+from your project root directory.

+`mdsplit` will split your `README.md` file into smaller files and save the results to the `docs` directory.

 ### GitHub Pages